Monica Barbaro asks about talking to animals

 And

-I think that's part of why people like podcasts because
+I think that's part of why people like podcasts.

-yeah, you have to kind of go with someone through all the ups and downs of their life, and
+you have to kind of go with someone through all the ups and downs of their life.
+And

-yeah, even in a subtle way, and yeah, yeah, it's a really long-term relation.
+yeah, even in a subtle way.
+And yeah, it's a really long-term relation

 one

-it's like i was so scared that if i let the dam burst like it would just everything would keep flowing out of me and then i realized like what's like what's wrong with being a river like yeah so nice yeah let it flow out yeah yeah yeah yeah let it flow let it flow
+it's like i was so scared that if i let the dam burst like it would just everything would keep flowing out of me and then i realized like what's like what's wrong with being a river like yeah it's so nice.

-gosh should we get to our questions let's get to our questions
+Gosh, should we get to our question?
+Let's get to our question.

-i'm actually very excited about today's question asker because she is a dear friend of mine uh we're on the show foobar together that will be out, or it's already out.
+I'm actually very excited about today's question asker because she is a dear friend of mine.
+We're on the show FUBAR together that will be out, or it's already out.

 It's on Netflix right now.